rwxrob/zet/docs/2471/README.md

 My Patagonia shell is very brightly colored so often I will tie it around my waste and let some part of it flap in the wind for visibility.

+Arm warmers are lame.
+I prefer to just put my Nano-Air hoody instead, or to just roll down my sleeves of my hiking shirts.

 ## Bottom

 * 2x BALEAF Men's Cycling Underwear 3D Padded Bike Shorts MTB Liner
 * Meriwool "heavy" thermal underwear bottoms
 * Club ride 12" cycling shorts with belt loops and side pocket
+* Arcade adventure belt
 * Patagonia Dirt Roamer Storm shell pants

 The cycling "underwear" double as a modest but tight swim suit or summer cycling shorts.

 I only where the shell pants when it is really cold wind because they don't ventilate very much at all.

+I prefer stopping and putting on the thermal underwear instead of knee warmers and since my underwear look like cycling shorts I can do this pretty much anywhere without getting too many weird looks.
+Knee warmers get annoying over longer ride periods and don't really do as good a job as merino wool does.

 ## Feet